d-chambers/Detex/Tutorial/Intro/intro.md

 #  Detex Tutorial

 Detex is a python package for performing waveform similarity clustering and [subspace detection](https://e-reports-ext.llnl.gov/pdf/335299.pdf).
 It is written in python and relies heavily on Obspy, Numpy, Scipy, Matplotlib, and Pandas.
-If you are not familiar with python I recommend you install the [anaconda distribution](http://continuum.io/downloads) for your platform and spend a few hours learning the basics of the language before attempting to use Detex.
-Here are some great tutorials:
+If you are not familiar with python I recommend you install the [anaconda distribution](http://continuum.io/downloads) for your platform and spend a few hours learning the basics of the language before using Detex.
+Here are some quick and snappy tutorials:

 http://www.stavros.io/tutorials/python/
 http://www.tutorialspoint.com/python/python_quick_guide.htm

-Also, any time spent learning [obspy](http://docs.obspy.org/tutorial/) is a good investment as it is a very powerful tool for processing geophysical data.
+Any time spent learning [obspy](http://docs.obspy.org/tutorial/) is a good investment as it is a very powerful tool for processing geophysical data.

 Some knowledge of [pandas](http://pandas.pydata.org/pandas-docs/stable/tutorials.html) will also be useful, as the pandas DataFrame is used extensively in detex.

-Special thanks to Tex Kubacki (whose work inspired Detex), Jared Stein, Lisa Linvile, Shawn Blotz, and Chase Batchelor.

-## Acknowledgment and More Info

-The following publication provides additional details on the methods employed by detex :

-Chambers, D. J., Koper, K. D., Pankow, K. L., & McCarter, M. K. (2015).
-Detecting and characterizing coal mine related seismicity in the Western US using subspace methods.
-Geophysical Journal International, 203(2), 1388-1399. doi: 10.1093/gji/ggv383

-If you use detex in your research please consider citing it.
+If you are looking for more in-depth information about detex checkout the [advanced tutorial](../Advanced/advanced.md).

 ## Installation